 \section{Optimizations}

-In this section we provide optimizations that speed up the computation of information content a lot.
-In Section~\ref{ssec:size} we deal with exact methods and prove their correctness, while in Section~\ref{ssec:mc} we present a very useful approximate approach.
+In this section, we provide optimizations to speed up the computation of information content.
+In Section~\ref{ssec:size} we deal with exact methods and prove their correctness, while in Section~\ref{ssec:mc} we present an approximation.